 One Is the Loneliest Number

-But you do not have to be concerned with providing a partner in the case of "monoecious" plants.
-They bear both male and female flowers on the same plant.
-The mono- prefix indicates "one" in Greek, which is a simple way to remember the difference between "dioecious" and "monoecious" plants.
 A monoecious plant can reproduce (that is, bloom and set seed) all on its own.
 It does not need a partner.
 This makes life much easier (and less expensive) for gardeners wishing to enjoy berry production on a bush.
-For example, if you are buying a red-twig dogwood shrub (Cornus alba) for its berries, then you only have to buy just one plant.
-You do not have to worry about selecting a female plant, then finding and buying a male pollinator, in addition, to partner up with her.
+For example, if you are buying a red-twig dogwood shrub (Cornus alba) for its berries, then you only have to buy one plant.
+You do not have to pair it up with a male pollinator.

 Short List of Dioecious Plants